-"He was born in Maidstone Kent, studied English at Lampeter (He had rejected Magdalene College, Oxford as he wanted to study Modern English Literature, particularly poetry.), later taught at a secondary school at Lytham St Anne's, The American University Beirut (His escape in the Irish Ambassador's limo from the Lebanese civil war is a story in itself!) and Oxford Poly.
+"He was born in Maidstone, Kent, studied English at Lampeter (he had rejected Magdalene College, Oxford, as he wanted to study Modern English Literature, particularly poetry).
+Later he taught at a secondary school at Lytham St Anne's, the American University Beirut (his escape in the Irish Ambassador's limo from the Lebanese civil war is a story in itself!) and Oxford Poly.
 He also wrote poetry and plays."